List of HBO international channels: United Kingdom, Germany, Austria, Switzerland, Luxembourg, Italy and Ireland

-Under a long-term agreement until 2024 between HBO and Sky Group (Comcast), Sky operates Sky Atlantic which broadcasts the majority of HBO's programming.
+Under a long-term agreement until 2025 between HBO and Sky Group (Comcast), Sky operates Sky Atlantic which broadcasts the majority of HBO's programming.
 Sky Atlantic is available in the UK, Austria, Switzerland, Germany, Luxembourg, Ireland and Italy.

 In February 2011, Sky Atlantic launched on the Sky platforms in the United Kingdom and Ireland, which maintains a distribution deal with HBO to offer the majority of its programming on the channel.
 Under the five-year agreement between HBO and Sky, newer HBO programs will air on Sky Atlantic before airing on other television channels within the United Kingdom and Ireland.

 Prior to 2011, TG4 in Ireland had a long-term agreement to broadcast HBO programming free-to-air, this ceased following the creation of Sky Atlantic.

+In Italian-speaking Switzerland, HBO shows are broadcast on RSI La 1.

 France

 On November 13, 2008, Orange launched Orange Cinéma Séries (renamed OCS on 22 September 2012), a five channel package, dedicated to movie and series.
 The same year, Orange signed a long-term agreement to distribute all HBO productions in France.
 Originally, HBO programs were shared by OCS Max, OCS Novo, and OCS Choc but on October 10, 2013, OCS replaced OCS Novo with OCS City, to be the main channel for HBO productions in France.
 HBO productions were also available on OCS streaming service.
 In 2019, Orange and HBO extended their deal to give OCS the complete exclusivity on the HBO catalogue.
 Before that, HBO was able to make deals with other French channels for the rerun rights of their programs.

 In December 2022, OCS's deal with HBO ended, and productions were removed from the service beginning in January 2023.
 The same month, Warner Bros.
 Discovery and Amazon Prime Video announced the launch of the "Warner Pass", an add-on "channel" subscription that will include past and upcoming HBO programming, with Prime Video becoming the new home for HBO in France, after previously signed a deal with Warner Bros.
 Discovery to distribute the HBO Max programs owned by the company in October 2022.
 The channel will be launched in March 2023.
 Selected programs (like The Last of Us) will be given a release without a subscription to the channel.